HeitorCoimbra/K-NearestNeighbours/README.md

 #### *The Bad...*

-Way too low k-values ended up with results that are not terrible, but definitely not good enough for such a serious matter.
-Lower precision and accuracy than other k-values were the major negative point.
+Way too low k-values ended up with results that are not terrible, but definitely not good enough.
+Besides a low k-value leading to overfitting beacuse of the Bias-Variance tradeoff, it lead to lower precision and accuracy that were the major negative point.

 ![Low K](https://i.imgur.com/ZlG0pGb.png)